-July 17th, 1988, marks the anniversary of the death of Frank Goodish, a man better known to fans as Bruiser Brody.
-For years, controversy surrounded his murder.
-With stories from the likes of Dutch Mantel and Savio Vega, both who were present during the time of Brody’s stabbing, it’s hard not to ask: was his murder a cover-up?
+For years, controversy surrounded the murder of Bruiser Brody.
+With stories from those present during the time of his stabbing, it’s hard not to ask: was his murder a cover-up?
 We look closely into this while also celebrating his life through stories from those who knew him best.

 Was the Death of Bruiser Brody a Cover-up?

-Dutch Mantel, who was at the scene, writes what he saw that day:
+Dutch Mantel, who was at the scene, wrote what he saw that day:

 "It is already known that José González was the man that stabbed and killed Bruiser Brody.